Oisota/MyBlog/src/blog/long-functions.md

 These functions are all only once and are only called in `superLongFunction`.
 This makes the code somewhat clearer in its intent, but it comes with costs mentioned previously.
 Now, in order to understand `superLongFunction`, you have to find `doFooThing`, `doBarThing`, and `doBatThing` and in the code base.
-Early on this is not a problem, but over time functions can get separated in other files the code flow is obstructed.
+Early on this is not a problem, but over time functions can get moved around obstructing the flow of logic further.
 There are now 3 more functions that may be consumed in the future by other developers not knowing that they were only meant to be called from `superLongFunction`.

 It would be much clearer and effective to simply add in some comments like so: